fooltowise/NeroNotes/Nero's Notes/You are not entitled to your opinion.md

+# You are not entitled to your opinion

 > You are never entitled to your opinion.
 Ever!
 You are not even entitled to “I don’t know.”
 You are entitled to your desires, and sometimes to your choices.
 You might own a choice, and if you can choose your preferences, you may have the right to do so.
 But your beliefs are not about you; beliefs are about the world.
 Your beliefs should be your best available estimate of the way things are; anything else is a lie.